vdesabou/kafka-docker-playground-docs/docs/playground repro import.md

 # playground repro import

 📥 Import tgz file which was created with export command

+Unpacks the models into your reproduction-models folder, from where you
+can run them with 'playground run'.

 ## Usage